guypursey/guypursey/README.md

 ### A bit about me 👋

-- 🌱 I’m currently learning some Ruby (but just a bit).
+- 🌱 I’m currently working through [an online course by Edward Tufte](https://www.edwardtufte.com/tufte/courses).
 - 🔭 I’m currently working on some things [over on Observable](https://observablehq.com/@guypursey) (slowly).

 <!--